Side Hustle to Full-Time: Less Hustle, More Muscle | Illustration by Steve Leggat

 You repeat this on every project because you’re pricing based on optimism instead of reality.
 You forget to log the phone calls that turn into strategy sessions.
 The email chains.
 The WhatsApp messages where you’re delivering expertise.
 Research, troubleshooting, file prep, client training - all given away free because it doesn’t feel like “real work.”

-Less hustle, more muscle (the time-tracking kind).
+Less hustle, more muscle.

 Steve Leggat has been freelancing in design and web development since 1996, starting as a side-hustler while working at a digital agency.
 He runs Front&Back, a solo design company in Auckland, and created TallyHo specifically for freelancers like him that favoured simplicity over bells and whistles.